spzSource/spzSource.github.io/_posts/2019-11-30-cosoms-db-distinct-count.md

 It's very funny that such simple thing like distinct count doesn't work on such advertised database.
 Sometimes it seems to me that all the customers are beta testers :) Moreover it takes a long time to get a clear answer from Microsoft support.
 Here is a funny example: [link](https://feedback.azure.com/forums/263030-azure-cosmos-db/suggestions/38610298-bug-incorrect-results-returned-from-count-distinc)

-Summing up, I would say that you have to think twice before you decide to use cosmos db in you current or next projects.
+Summing up, I would say that you have to think twice before you decide to use cosmos db in your current or next projects.